ajitagupta/book-library-crud-api/README.md

 The Feign Consumer doesn't add new functionality.
 It simply *consumes* our CRUD API without exposing it to the outside world.

 The Feign Consumer is a special type of consumer in the sense that there is need to write any implementation to call the RESTful services.
-All we need is the additional `@EnableFeignClients` annotation and a Feign interface, where we declare all the REST API's to be called.
+All we need is the additional `@EnableFeignClients`annotation, a new dependency, and a Feign interface, where we declare all the REST API's to be called.
 This is called a *declarative* approach.

 Feign allows you to abstract the mechanics of calling a REST service.
 Once you configure and annotate the Feign interface, you can call your REST service by making a simple Java function call from your controller.
 The actual implementation of making a REST call is handled at runtime by Feign.
 This means that the implementation can be configured without changing your business logic code (inside Config Client).